Friday, February 3, 2023

 Based on our campaign.
 These fit the "I have a concrete problem from play" pattern.

 Individual Spells.
-In reality due to voting, SE is a popularity contest, not a tool to determine objective truth.
+In reality due to voting, SE is a popularity contest, not a way to determine objective truth.
 Votes are opinions, and often are as much about what people like, as they are about what is technically correct.
-In many cases when there is no clear cut rules answer, what you go to SE for is to get a feeling what people vote for and what seems to be common consensus of how to handle it best.
+In many cases when there is no clear-cut rules answer, what you go to SE for is to get a feeling what people vote for and what seems to be common consensus of how to handle it best.
 That is how we went there first.
 That is, ironically, the value for us was mostly to get others opinions, exactly the thing that the purists claim has no place on the site.

 Answers